Top BTG Pactual unit holder adds stock despite drop, sources say

 A group of seven co-founders took control after Esteves relinquished all his executive duties last week.
 They are rapidly shedding non-essential assets, curbing new loans and dismantling massive derivatives positions to help BTG Pactual preserve cash and lure clients back.

-"The partners have taken the proper steps to put the bank back on its feet," the source said, citing Hermann as saying.
+"The partners have taken the proper steps to put the bank back on its feet," the source said.
 Investors have grown wary that a potential incrimination of BTG Pactual may further hamper its ability to attract new business and maintain relations with existing clients.

 The slump in BTG Pactual units drove Fúria's asset base down to 125 million reais on Friday from almost 400 million reais on Nov.
 24, according to a second source.

-Apart from the units, Fúria also owns 70 million reais in BTG Pactual local notes and 16 million reais in shares in BR Properties SA (BRPR3.SA), a real estate company in which the bank has a stake of 35 percent.
+Apart from the units, Fúria also owns 70 million reais in BTG Pactual local notes and 16 million reais in shares in BR Properties SA, a real estate company in which the bank has a 35 percent stake.

 Hermann worked for 22 years with Esteves at BTG Pactual and its predecessor, Banco Pactual, until last year, when he left to set up Grupo Leste, a hedge fund with a strong focus on credit, private equity and real estate assets.